 KeepTruckin is on a mission to improve the efficiency and profitability of America’s trucking industry by building great technology products for truck drivers and fleet managers.

-The KeepTruckin ELD is the #1 rated FMCSA-compliant electronic logging system.
+The KeepTruckin ELD is the #1 rated FMCSA-registered electronic logging system.
 The KeepTruckin Electronic Logbook App is also the highest-rated mobile elog app with over 12,000 5-star positive reviews.
 You can download the free KeepTruckin App from Google Play Store and Apple App Store.